woocommerce/qit-documentation/docs/using-qit/github-workflows.md

 ## Prerequisites

 - **GitHub Repository:** Your extension should be in a GitHub repository where you can configure workflows.
-- **QIT CLI Authentication:** Ensure you have a QIT Token or appropriate credentials available as GitHub Secrets.
-Refer to [Authenticating with QIT](#).

 ## Example GitHub Workflow